siosios/metrics/source/plugins/core/README.md

     config_base64: yes
 ```

-## ✨ Render `Metrics insights` statically
+## ✨ Render `metrics insights` statically

-It is possible to generate a self-contained HTML file containing `✨ Metrics insights` output by using `config_output: insights`.
+It is possible to generate a self-contained HTML file containing `✨ metrics insights` output by using `config_output: insights`.

-> 💡 Note that like `✨ Metrics insights` content is not configurable, thus any other plugin option will actually be ignored
+> 💡 Note that like `✨ metrics insights` content is not configurable, thus any other plugin option will actually be ignored

-*Example: output `✨ Metrics insights` report*
+*Example: output `✨ metrics insights` report*
 ```yaml
 - uses: mikey-/metrics@latest
   with: